 - It is persistent concentration on God's word.

-- It is a careful thinking about the word of God.
+- It is a careful thinking about God's word.

 What the Bible Says About Meditating